Bethesda Logo

 Bethesda Game Studios Logo 2001-present

 In 2001, Bethesda Softworks and Bethesda Game Studios split up.
 All developers moved to a new structure that received a separate logo.
-It features the company’s full name and features a stylized gear that resembles a Fallout vault door.
+It features the company’s full name and a stylized gear resembling a Fallout vault door.
 But since the Fallout license was only acquired in 2004, many speculate that BGS did not have its logo until then.
 The very first boxes of games confirm this without the developer’s brand name.

 2010 – present